wjdenny/wjdenny.github.io/content/@2009civan_better.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "Better to Organize Personal Information by Folders Or by Tags?: The Devil is in the Details"
+  - "Better to Organize Personal Information by Folders Or by Tags?: The Devil is in the Details"
-draft: false
+draft: true
 ---
 # Better to Organize Personal Information by Folders Or by Tags?: The Devil is in the Details